Arnab-Patra006/Competetive_Programming/1.CodeForces/1.TEMPLATES/DP_Template.md

   }
   for (int i = 1; i < n + 1; i++)
   {
+//j=0 bcz, sum 0 can also be possible more ways e.g arr[i]=0 then this is also a way.
     for (int j = 0; j < target + 1; j++)
     {
       if (arr[i - 1] <= j)